 Whole Leaves vs. Chopped or Blended: Large, visible leaves on top of a dish are the worst-case scenario for cilantro haters.
 Each bite delivers an unpleasant burst.
 Finely chopped or blended cilantro distributes more evenly and integrates with other flavors, making the soapy notes less jarring.
 A cilantro-sensitive person might tolerate a blended green sauce better than a sprinkle of whole leaves.

-Stems vs. Leaves: Cilantro stems contain the same aromatic compounds as leaves, sometimes in higher concentrations.
-Some sensitive eaters report that stems trigger the soapy taste more intensely than leaves.
+Stems vs. Leaves: Cilantro stems contain the same aromatic compounds as leaves.
+Some sensitive eaters report that stems trigger the soapy taste more intensely, though this varies.

 Paired with Fat and Acid: Fat can coat and mute aromatic compounds.
 Acid (like lime juice) adds competing bright notes that can help balance cilantro's aldehydes.
 A cilantro-heavy salsa with plenty of lime and a drizzle of oil may be more tolerable than plain cilantro leaves.